micwik/ArnLib/doc/Internals.md

   and present childs are directly sent as arn-event.

-Destroy
+Destroy    {#int_destroy}
 -------
 * Command arives with a netId.

 * Corresponding ItemNet is disabled (set as defunct).

-* All link-leaves for the ItemNet:s tree is set as retired and each leave is emitting a retired signal.
+* All link-leaves for the ItemNet:s tree is set as retired and each leaf is emitting a retired signal.

 * The retired signal is handled by each connected Item.
 Each Item is sending a linkDestroyed signal to be handled by application code.
   The Items is finally closed and by this the link ref counter is decremented.